Carrie

 Stephanie Graham played the title role with quiet dignity and lovely depth, a sympathetic characterisation that had a gentle strength.
 Kimberly Rose brought maturity and an underlying feeling of unease to the role of Margaret White, Carrie’s zealous God-fearing mother.

 The other leading role, and perhaps the role most accessible to the audience, is that of Sue Snell.
-Hannah Chester was outstanding as this conflicted teen, in a beautifully crafted performance.
+Hannah Chesser was outstanding as this conflicted teen, in a beautifully crafted performance.
 Sue’s boyfriend, Tommy Ross, who at Sue’s insistence asks Carrie to the Prom, was played with charm and grace by Ty Arnott.

 Christina Anastasiadis was convincing and commanded the stage as bully and mean girl Chris Hargensen, while Sebastian Cruise, until now always cast as sweet boy-next-door types, revels in bad boy Billy Nolan, in a very strong performance.
 Great work also from the teachers, played by Hanna Bourke and Nye Morrison, while this talented cast made the most of smaller and ensemble roles.